Advertiser Disclosure

 Topping Off Your Account

-It can be frustrating to have a redemption you’d like to make, with available award space to boot, but you don’t have quite enough points or miles to make the booking.
-Of course, you could wait until you do, but if you’re looking to book a business or first class award ticket, award space can vanish quickly.
+It can be frustrating to have a redemption you’d like to make, with available award space to boot, but not have quite enough points or miles to make the booking.
+Of course, you could wait until you do, but business class and first class award space can vanish quickly.

-In cases like these, it can make sense to purchase a small number of points to acquire the number of points or miles needed to book the award.
+In cases like these, it can make sense to purchase a small number of points to acquire the number of points or miles you need to book the award.

 Price Arbitrage